vicnicius/friend-tech-stx/README.md

 # README

 This repository contains my take on hacking a [friend.tech](https://docs.hiro.so/hacks/build-a-friend-tech-clone) clone.
-I wasn't familiar with friend.tech before, so I'm not sure if the project went on the write direction.
-Code looks horrible, but features seem to work ok.
+I wasn't familiar with friend.tech before, so I'm not sure if the project went on the right direction.
+Code looks horrible, but features should be working fine.

 The idea here is to create smart-contract-enabled chat rooms, where only key holders can interact.